 A nutrient analysis may be validated or conducted if the result of the off-site or onsite Dietary Specifications Assessment result is high-risk.
+Your School Food Authority should be conducting a Nutrient Analysis for every menu.

 Non-compliance and Fiscal Action